kduraiswami/plateau/thoughts.md

 bugs:
-user should only see create workout link on their own page / create workout id comes from logged in user picture upload button could be styled a bit
+user should only see create workout link on their own page / create workout id comes from logged in user picture upload button could be styled a bit users index page needs to render - this is critical

 sessions:
-default page should render users profile page when logged in logged_in_user? method needs to be fixed
+default get page should render users profile page when logged in

 Next:
 user can search for workouts by tags